-Strategic report In our opinion, based on the work undertaken in the course of the audit: and Directors' the information given in the Strategic report and the Directors' report for the report financial year for which the financial statements are prepared is consistent with the financial statements; and the Strategic report and the Directors' report have been prepared in accordance with applicable legal requirements.
+Stratogic roport In our opinion, based on the work undertaken in the course of the audit: Strategic report in our opinion, based on the work undertaken in the course of the audit: and Directors' report • the information given in the Strategic report and the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and • the Strategic report and the Directors' report have been prepared in accordance with applicable legal requirements.
 In the light of the knowledge and understanding of the Group and Parent Company and its environment obtained in the course of the audit, we have not identified material misstatements in the strategic report or the Directors' report.
-Matters on We have nothing to report in respect of the following matters in relation to which which we are the Companies Act 2006 requires us to report to you if, in our opinion: required to report by adequate accounting records have not been kept by the Parent exception Company, or returns adequate for our audit have not been received from branches not visited by us; or the Parent Company financial statements are not in agreement with the accounting records and returns; or certain disclosures of Directors' remuneration specified by law are not made; or we have not received all the information and explanations we require for our audit.
+Matters on which we are required to report by We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion: exception adequate accounting records have not been kept by the Parent Company, or returns adequate for our audit have not been received from branches not visited by us; or the Parent Company financial statements are not in agreement with the accounting records and returns; or certain disclosures of Directors' remuneration specified by law are not made; or • we have not received all the information and explanations we require for our audit.